 HOW TO PROTECT A CHILD’S IDENTITY

-- Keep social security cards and written or stored records of social security numbers in a safe and secure location
+- Keep social security cards and records of social security numbers in a safe and secure location.

 - Shred documents that have personal information including social security numbers on them (School, camp and extracurricular records, insurance forms, medical records, tax records, etc.)